 Are the new ASP.Net Ajax controls shown today included in Sitefinity 7.2 by default?

+They are not included.

 Are there any plans for adaptive rendering of RadTabStrip?

 We are doing our best to add the RadTabStrip control in our mobile story.
 Unfortunately it is not possible to give you an exact time frame when the control’s rendering will be updated.